-Here’s what you can do to reduce stress in the workplace:
+Here’s what employers and colleagues can do to reduce stress in the workplace:

 Ensure all employees are aware of their job role and tasks for the day.
-Have a quick five-minute team meeting each morning to share big points for the day and keep everyone on the same page.
+Consider having a quick team meeting each morning to share big points for the day and keep everyone on the same page.

 Keep an eye on your colleagues and be mindful of their workloads.
 Sometimes just asking a co-worker if they need help will make them feel better and more supported by the team.